niteshthali08/AlgorithmsAndDataStructures/README.md

  45. Convert a given tree to its Sum Tree.**
  46. Populate Inorder Successor for all nodes.*
  47. Connect nodes at same level.
+ 48. Double Tree.
+ 49. Diameter of a tree.
+(Largest distance between any two leaves of the tree)
+ 50. Convert an arbitrary Binary Tree to a tree that holds Children Sum Property.

 #Mathematical Computation